 Ganjala Pass trek is specially designed off the beaten trail that highlights the Langtang region of Nepalis and descendant of the Tibetan origin, still look like Tibetans.
 These treks are adventurous and unique than other trekking in the Langtang region.
 Langtang Ganja La pass trekking offers panoramic Himalayan views of beautiful Langtang valley and Helambu valley.
 Ganja la pass trek follows the alpine forests, rich flora and fauna, and high altitude pastureland.

-Ganjala pass trek starts our tail from Syabru Bensi and follows the Langtang River to the east till Kyanjin Gompa (3,049), where a small Buddhist monastery and a cheese factory began in 1955 by the Swiss Association which will be worth visiting.
-We also make an exciting excursion to Tserko Ri (5,000m/16,404ft), offering tremendous views of the Langtang Himalaya range.
+Ganjala pass trek starts our tail from Syabru Bensi.
+It follows the Langtang River to the east till Kyanjin Gompa (3,049).
+Where a small Buddhist monastery and a cheese factory.
+It began in 1955 by the Swiss Association which will be worth visiting.
+We also make an exciting excursion to Tserko Ri (5,000m/16,404ft). offering tremendous views of the Langtang Himalaya range.
 The highest point of this trek is Ganja La Pass (5122m).
-The Ganja La pass is covered with snowy ice most of the time throughout the year.
+The Ganja La pass is covering with snowy ice most of the time throughout the year.
 The pass provides a majestic panoramic view of the Langtang Lirung and the snowy summits of the Tibetan border.

-Langtang Ganjala Pass trek includes the Spectacular mountain views of Langtang Lirung, Dorje Lakpa, Mount, Gaurishanker, Ganesh Himal, Langshisa Ri, Gangchenpo, Yala peak, and Naya Kanga which seems to be marvelous throughout the way.
+Langtang Ganjala Pass trek includes the Spectacular mountain views of Langtang Lirung, Dorje Lakpa, Mount, Gaurishanker.
+Ganesh Himal, Langshisa Ri, Gangchenpo, Yala peak, and Naya Kanga which seems to be marvelous throughout the way.
 After passing the Ganja La Pass, the trail takes you to Melamchi Gaon and Tarke Ghyang.
-The trail follows a small valley before reaching the glaciated pass were using ropes, crampons, and ice axes may be exciting.
+The trail follows a small valley before reaching the glaciated pass.
+We will use using ropes, crampons, and ice axes that may be exciting.

 Duration: 14 Days